cloud-barista/cb-larva/poc-cb-net/README.KR.md

   # A config for the cb-network agent as follows:
   cb_network:
     cladnet_id: "xxxx"
+    host: # for each host
-    host_id: "" # if host_id is "" (empty string), the cb-network agent will use hostname.
+      name: "" # if name is "" (empty string), the cb-network agent will use hostname.
+      network_interface_name: "" # if network_interface_name is "" (empty string), the cb-network agent will use "cbnet0".
+      tunneling_port: "" # if network_interface_port is "" (empty string), the cb-network agent will use "8055".
       is_encrypted: false  # false is default.

   # A config for the grpc as follows:
   grpc: